Ganyriel/WUT-IML-2025-2026/README.md

 # TODO
 - don't remove silence for train set?
+- remove absolute silence? (we only remove relative silence, i.e. parts which are % more silent than rest)
 - delete one of the manifests
 - check if no data leaks or similar issues appear, since results are too good

 ## Files:
 - ### Preprocessing: